 Welcome to the home of the English Chamber Choir – one of London’s leading and busiest vocal ensembles.
 For over 40 years we’ve been at the forefront of musical life in the capital, led by our music director, Guy Protheroe.
 We take great pride in our versatility, the variety of our repertoire, and our professionalism.
 But, most of all, we’re proud of our sociability and the sheer delight we get from singing together.
 We are passionate about singing all types of music, from renaissance to rock, polyphony to pop, and classical to cabaret.

-The past two years have seen us perform a wide variety of music across many different venues.
+The two years preceding the Covid pandemic saw us perform a wide variety of music across many different venues.
 Our highlights include The Royal Albert Hall (Harry Potter, Close Encounters of the Third Kind and Gladiator live), the Royal Festival Hall, the London Palladium, the Barnes Festival, Temple Church, the Greek Orthodox Cathedral of St Sophia, Holy Trinity Sloane Square, St Mary's Twickenham, the Church of the Holy Cross Ramsbury and, of course, many concerts at St Martin in the Fields (Mozart Requiem, Handel Messiah, Fauré Requiem) with our friends the Belmont Ensemble of London.
-Looking ahead, we aim to resume concert-giving as soon as pandemic conditions and regulations make this feasible.
+Our last concert before the Covid emergency took over was a 75th birthday concert for Crispian Steele-Perkins in St James Piccadilly.

 Here you can find out more about us, including where you can next hear us perform, who we are, how to apply to sing with us, or even book us to sing for you.